-7 The dependent variable of the probit equation takes a value of one if the firm's profit is ≥ 0 and zero if the firm's profit is < 0.
+9The dependent variable of the probit equation takes a value of 1 if the firm's profit is greater than or equal to zero, and zero if the form's profit is less than zero.
 The argument here is that a firm will consider participating in the selling of a product in the market if existing firms are making some profit.

-8 If the instrumental variable technique is to produce consistent parameter estimate, care must be taken in selecting instruments.
+10If the instrumental variable technique is to produce consistent parameter estimate, care must be taken in selecting instruments.
 First, the instruments selected must be strongly correlated with the variable to be instrumented.
 In most cases, it is difficult to find such variables.
-Secondly, it is also almost impossible to check the assumption that the instrumental variable are independent of the error term in the equation in which the instrumental variables become regressors.
+Secondly, it is also almost impossible to check the assumption that the instrumental variables are independent of the error term in the equation in which the instrumental variables become regressors.
 Thirdly, one cannot be sure that the chosen variables will yield the minimum asymptotic variance.
 Thus the instrumental variable technique gives priority to consistency, and pays less attention to the possibility of high standard errors which the instrumental variables may produce.
 Therefore the best instrument for a variable is the predicted value of that variable.

-9 The probit and concentration results for other samples are available upon request.
+11The probit and concentration results for other samples are available upon request.